 On today’s date in 1928, Gordie Howe was born at a farmhouse in Floral, Sask., where he grew up with eight siblings.

-He’s also the only player to compete in the NHL in six different decades – including the 1940s through the 1980s and again in 1997 – and was the inaugural recipient of the NHL Lifetime Achievement Award in 2008.
+Howe was also the only player to compete in the NHL in six different decades – from the 1940s through the 1980s and once again in 1997 – and was the inaugural recipient of the NHL Lifetime Achievement Award in 2008.

-Howe was one of six legendary Canadian hockey players featured on a six-stamp souvenir sheet commemorating the 50th NHL All-Star Game, which was held Feb.
-6, 2000, in Toronto.
+Howe was one of six legendary Canadian hockey players featured on a six-stamp souvenir sheet commemorating the 50th NHL All-Star Game, held in Toronto on Feb.
+6, 2000.

 “The challenge in this set was to convey both the excitement and the history of one of Canada’s national sports,” said Fell.

-As a group, the all-star lineup scored more than 9,500 points in almost 7,000 regular-season games, won 40 Stanley Cups – 30 as players and another 10 as management – and more than 80 individual awards.
+As a group, the all-star lineup scored more than 9,500 points in almost 7,000 regular-season games and won 40 Stanley Cups – 30 as players and another 10 as management – plus more than 80 individual awards.

-Available in a mixed booklet of six stamps containing all six players, the stamps measure 40 millimetres by 32 millimetres with simulated perforations and are printed by Lowe-Martin on Tullis Russell paper with seven-colour lithography.
+Each stamp measures 40 millimetres by 32 millimetres with simulated perforations and was printed by Lowe-Martin on Tullis Russell paper using seven-colour lithography.

 On Oct.
 26, 2014, Howe suffered a major stroke.
 He died two years later, on June 10, 2016.
 He was 88.